SaschaWillems/Vulkan/README.md

 ## Binaries

 Precompiled binaries for Windows (x64), Linux (x64) and Android can be [found here](http://vulkan.gpuinfo.org/examples.php).
-I'll try keep them up-to-date with the repositry.
+I'll try keep them up-to-date with the repository.

 Note that these only contain the binaries, you still need the repository for the data (shaders, models, textures) and put the binaries into to bin subfolder.
-Except for Android, where this is stored inside of the apk.
+Except for Android, where all required assets are stored inside of the apk.

 ## API-Version